Astrocut Documentation

 Important

-The image cube file format is decribed here.
+The output image cube file format is described in the Astrocut File Formats page.

 >>> from astrocut import CubeFactory